MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 - Production: https://api.dfp.microsoft.com

 ### Authenticate with your environment
-Before using the sandbox environment, open https://dfp.microsoft-int.com in your browser, sign in, and accept the terms and conditions if prompted.
+To begin using the sandbox environment, open https://dfp.microsoft-int.com in your browser, sign in, and accept the terms and conditions when prompted.
+Your production environment will have gone through this step during initial setup.

 ### Generate an access token
 You must generate this token and provide it dynamically.
 Note that access tokens have a limited lifespan.
 We recommend that you cache it and reuse it until it's time to get a new access token.